Avinash-Murugappan/JerseyRESTAPI-JPA-hibernate-AWS-RDS/README.md

 1) container for Angular application,
 2) container for RESTful APIs, using Docker. <br>
-Deployed the containerized applications on the container orchestration platform Kubernetes.Integrated the Kubernetes platform with the CI/CD pipeline using Jenkins.
+Deployed the containerized applications on the container orchestration platform Kubernetes.<br>Integrated the Kubernetes platform with the CI/CD pipeline using Jenkins.